juliogomez/devops/README.md

 Inside it you will find a very similar structure to the one you already know from your previous review of *myhero-data*.
 You will find all the Python code for this container inside *myhero-app/myhero-app*.
 Feel free to explore it if you are familiar with Python.

 There you will also find a *docker-compose.yml* file, and its content should now be familiar to you.
-Of course port mapping uses a different port in our laptop (15001), but the same one in the container (5000).
-We need to provide different ports in our laptop, so that each individual service is accessible via its own port.
+Of course port mapping uses a different port in our workstation (15001), but the same one in the container (5000).
+We need to provide different ports in our workstation, so that each individual service is accessible via its own port.
 And both containers may offer their service in the same port (5000) because they are  independent entities inside the container engine.

 In terms of  environment variables you will find three of them.
 The first one is the private key shared with *myhero-data*.
 In case we changed it for *myhero-data* we would also need to change it in the local `.env` file, so that they could communicate properly.
 If you did not change it then it is fine to leave this one as is.
 Then you have the second one, similar to the previous variable, but called *myhero_app_key*.
 It will also be used in a similar way, but instead of validating the communication between *myhero-data* and *myhero-app*, it will validate the communication between any User Interface service (like *myhero-ui*) and *myhero-app*.
 The third environment variable is *myhero_data_server* and it provides the complete URL (service name and port) required to reach *myhero-data*.